jpsca/jinjax/docs/content/guide/components.md

 #### `.set(name=value, ...)`

-Sets an attribute or property:
+Sets an attribute or property

 - Pass a name and a value to set an attribute (e.g. `type="text"`)
 - Use `True` as a value to set a property (e.g. `disabled`)
-- Use `False` to

- remove an attribute or property
+- Use `False` to remove an attribute or property
+- If the attribute is "class", the new classes are appended to the old ones (if not repeated) instead of replacing them.

-The underscores in the names will be translated automatically to dashes, so `aria_selected` becomes the attribute `aria-selected`.
+- The underscores in the names will be translated automatically to dashes, so `aria_selected` becomes the attribute `aria-selected`.

-The current attribute/property is overwritten **except** if it is "class" or "classes".
-In those cases, the new classes are appended to the old ones instead of replacing them.

 ```html+jinja title="Adding attributes/properties"
 {% do attrs.set(